kaushikkarishma/ai-document-analyzer-rag/README.md

 # AI Document Analyzer (RAG + Ollama)

 A Retrieval-Augmented Generation (RAG) based document question-answering application that allows users to upload documents, index them using vector embeddings, and ask natural language questions using a locally running LLM via Ollama.
+Still in a developing stage.
+Better UI, better RAG retrieval in making.

----
+--

 ## Features